Skip to content

 Why owners matter

-Ownership drives the My Apps and My Team's Apps scope filters on the main list.
-Without owners, the app is only visible in the "All Apps" view — which means nobody feels responsible for it.
+Ownership makes it easy to reach the right people when it matters -- planned maintenance, service disruptions, upgrade decisions, license renewals.
+It also drives the My Apps and My Team's Apps scope filters on the main list.
+Without owners, the app is only visible in the "All Apps" view -- which means nobody feels responsible for it, and nobody gets notified.

 Step 4: Set Access Methods